-Bus Conduct
+Bus Conduct:

 Disorderly conduct or persistent refusal to submit to the authority of the driver can result in disciplinary actions per the sequential discipline policy up to and including revoking bus riding privileges.
-If a student receives a bus citation, they will receive disciplinary consequences with the intent of ensuring safe travel that are consistent with district policy.
+If a student receives a bus citation, they will receive disciplinary consequences with the intent of ensuring safe travel that is consistent with district and school policies.